carolinesmith527/datascience/dhfr/README.md

 Sutherland and Weaver (2004) discuss QSAR models for dihydrofolate reductase (DHFR) inhibition.
 This data set contains values for 325 compounds.
 For each compound, 228 molecular descriptors have been calculated.
 Additionally, each samples is designated as "active" or "inactive".

+I used this [Data Professor](https://www.youtube.com/watch?v=VzXfPCTHRTg) tutorial for guidance.

 ### Details

 The data frame `dhfr` contains a column called Y with the outcome classification.
 The remainder of the columns are molecular descriptor values.